 For a long time, several chunks of the Earth’s crust that now make up New Zealand were part of the super-continent of Gondwana (named after the Gond region in India).
 That massive landmass included what we know today as India, South America, Antarctica, Africa, Madagascar and Australia.
 We know that these now separate lands were once together because geologists have found the same fossil animals and plants in the rocks of those places.
-In fact, one of our ACTIVE NEW ZEALAND people, Brett Black (a former geologist), lays claim to finding one of only a handful of fossil leaves known as Glossopteris that tie New Zealand to the other continents once part of Gondwana.
+In fact, one of our Active team members (a former geologist), lays claim to finding one of only a handful of fossil leaves known as Glossopteris that tie New Zealand to the other continents once part of Gondwana.
 Also, rocks similar to those found in parts of Australia and Antarctica can be found on the West Coast of the South Island.

 Much of New Zealand, however, is made up of recycled rocks – kind of a geological second-hand store.
 When Gondwana was in its hey-day, between about 300 and 200 million years ago, there were a bunch of large rivers running to the ocean along the coast of what is now Antarctica and Australia.
 Those rivers carried enormous amounts of sediment out onto the ocean floor off the coast of Gondwana.
 That sediment was ‘squashed’ and heated up under some big mountains around 180 million years ago and became the metamorphic rocks that would later make up much of New Zealand’s South Island and some of the North Island.